mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * An _exporter secret_ that allows other protocols to leverage MLS as a generic authenticated group key exchange.
-  * A _resumption secret_ that members can use to prove their membership in the group, e.g., in the case of branching a subgroup.
+  * A _resumption secret_ that members can use to prove their membership in the group, e.g., when creating a subgroup or a successor group.
 * A _secret tree_ derived from the key schedule that represents shared secrets used by the members of the group for encrypting and authenticating messages.
   Each epoch has a distinct secret tree.